Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: A Continuous-Time RL Algorithm

 The general continuous-time PE method developed in \citep{jia2021policy} dictates that one first parameterizes the value function $J(\cdot, \cdot; \pi)$ and the policy $\pi$ by \eqref{value_parametrization} and \eqref{policy_parametrization} respectively (with a slight abuse of notation), with the corresponding $p^\pi(t)=p(t;\bm{\phi})$, and then updates $\bm{\theta}$ in an offline learning setting:

 where $\alpha$ is the learning rate.

-Intriguingly, however, our subsequent theoretical proofs indicate that the convergence and regret results depend only on the bounds (i.e. the constants $c_1$, $c_2$ and $c_3$) of the functions $k_1$ and $k_2$, {\it not} on the specific forms of these functions.
+Intriguingly, however, our subsequent theoretical analysis indicates that the convergence and regret results depend only on the bounds (i.e. the constants $c_1$, $c_2$ and $c_3$) of the functions $k_1$ and $k_2$, {\it not} on the specific forms of these functions.
 This feature is due to the special class of LQ control problems we are tackling.
 As a result, in our numerical experiments we actually fix a value function (or equivalently $\bm{\theta}$) throughout without updating it.
+However, we still include the policy evaluation part in our exposition as it is needed in more general cases.